 Teams may compete in the optional video award category provided their bridge is presented for aesthetics judging and staged for timed construction at a Regional Competition.
 Being able to convey the features of the bridge's design, the analysis conducted to verify that the design meets the structural specifications, the fabrication process, and the procedure by which it will be constructed is critical to a client accepting the work of an engineer.
+Also of interest to this client are sustainability features such as incorporating salvaged materials, structural optimization to reduce material, and design for reuse.
 Videos are one means of accomplishing this task if they are professional, concise, informative, and consider the level of knowledge of the viewing audience.

 All teams competing in the optional video award category must submit their entry before 5:00 p.m.
-EDT on April 29, 2024 to be considered.
+EDT on April 28, 2025 to be considered.
 The submission form can be found at aisc.org/ssbc.
-The winning team will be announced at the National Finals and their video will be shown during the National Finals' award ceremony.
+The winning team will be announced prior to the National Finals and their video may be publicly promoted by AISC.

-- 6.2.9.1 The video requirements include: - (1) maximum of 6 minutes long and formatted so that it can be posted to YouTube; - (2) be directed towards an audience that has some technical background; - (3) summarize the design, analysis, fabrication, and construction aspects of the team's bridge with a particular emphasis on innovation; and - (4) involve more than one team member presenting the content. - 6.2.9.2 Video submissions will be judged based on: - the quality of how the information is conveyed through the video, whether proper explanations are provided, and whether supporting material was effectively used; - (2) the appropriateness of the information provided to allow for evaluation of the design, analysis, fabrication and construction aspects of the bridge; - (3) the confidence that the video viewer has that the team's bridge is the right one to be selected for the project.
+- 6.2.9.1 The video requirements include: - maximum of 6 minutes long and formatted so that it can be posted to YouTube; - (2) be directed towards an audience that has some technical background; - (3) summarize the design, analysis, fabrication, and construction aspects of the team's bridge with a particular emphasis on sustainability; and - (4) involve more than one team member presenting the content. - 6.2.9.2 Video submissions will be judged based on: - the quality of how the information is conveyed through the video, whether proper explanations are provided, and whether supporting material was effectively used; - the appropriateness of the information provided to allow for evaluation of the design, analysis, fabrication and construction aspects of the bridge to account for sustainability; - (3) the confidence that the video viewer has that the team's bridge is the right one to be selected for the project.